TeamMGE/GenomeBioinformaticsCourse/_episodes/81-COOII.md

 > {: .solution}
 {: .challenge}

-We can now execute a `nucmerz command to calculate a whole-genome alignment using the S288C original reference genome (S288C.genome.fa) as the reference and the S288C long-read assembly (Yue2017_S288C.genome.fa) as a query.
+We can now execute a `nucmer` command to calculate a whole-genome alignment using the S288C original reference genome (S288C.genome.fa) as the reference and the S288C long-read assembly (Yue2017_S288C.genome.fa) as a query.
 We retained all possible matches (`--maxmatch`) between the query and the reference and provided a prefix to give your results a clear name `-p`.

 ~~~
 $ nucmer --maxmatch -p S288CvS288Cpb S288C.genome.fa Yue2017_S288C.genome.fa